Sajan81/MvcShoe/Readme.txt

   I added the new field in the application name Rating.
   After that I updated the html files of the viwes and Updated the seedData to add the new values for the rating column.
 After saving everything i ran the commmand and it worked. i add the validation for all fileds

+finallyyyyyyyyyyyyyyyyyyyyyyyyyy
+ i have completed my assignmnet        finnaallyyyyyyyyyyy sfter to many tries i did it